Hammer-headed bat: Taxonomy and etymology

 The hammer-headed bat was described as a new species in 1861 by American scientist Harrison Allen.
 Allen placed the species into a newly-created genus, Hypsignathus.
 The holotype had been collected by French-American zoologist Paul Du Chaillu in Gabon.
 The genus name Hypsignathus comes from the Ancient Greek ὕψος (húpsos, 'high'), and γνάθος (gnáthos, 'jaw').
 T. S. Palmer speculated that Allen chose the name Hypsignathus to allude to the "deeply arched mouth" of the species.
 The species name monstrosus is Latin for "having the qualities of a monster".

 A 2011 study found that Hypsignathus was the most basal member of the tribe Epomophorini, which also includes Epomops, Micropteropus, Epomophorus, and Nanonycteris.
 Initially, Allen identified the hammer-headed bat as a member of the subfamily Pteropodinae of the megabats.
-However, in 1997, Epomophorini was recognized as part of the subfamily Epomophorinae.
-Some taxonomists do not recognize Epomophorinae as a valid subfamily and include its taxa, including the Epomophorini, within Rousettinae.
+However, in 1997, Epomophorini was recognised as part of the subfamily Epomophorinae.
+Some taxonomists do not recognise Epomophorinae as a valid subfamily and include its taxa, including the Epomophorini, within Rousettinae.